 Kinds of Bladder Cancer

 Cell Carcinoma is most likely the most typical kind of bladder cancer.
-This begins in the urothelial cells that make up the inner lining in our urinary bladders.
+This begins in the urothelial cells that make up the inner lining of our urinary bladders.
 The Urothelial cells are transitional anyway.
 Meaning they are able to change their structure and stretch once the bladder is totally full.

 Also referred to as Urothelial carcinoma, this cancer may be treatable with sufficient chemotherapy sessions and medicine.
 Cancer may also come from the thinner and flatter cells from the bladder lining.
 This kind of cancer is called the Squamous cell Carcinoma.